isItObservable/Episode-5---PromQL/README.md

 * pod
 * service

-Let's try to to count the number of Failed pods per services in the hipster-shop namespace over the last 5minutes
+Let's try to count the number of failed pods per service in the hipster-shop namespace over the last 5 minutes

-let's start by using label filtering
+Let's start by using label filtering
 ```
 kube_pod_status_phase{phase="Failed", namespace="hipster-shop"}
 ```

-Now let's use the function to count the number of running pods per namespaces
+Now let's use the function to count the number of running pods per namespace
 ```
 count(kube_pod_status_pahse{phase="Running"} ) by(namespace)
 ```

-Now that we have counter, we can use rate to have the number of pods in failure /s over the last 10m
+Now that we have a counter, we can use the rate to have the number of pods in failure/s over the last 10m
 ```
 rate(sum(kube_pod_status_pahse{phase="Failed"} ) by(namespace) [10m])
 ```